TryItOnline/cixl/README.md

 ```

 ### Meta
-The compiler may be invoked from within the language through the ```compile``` function, the result is a compiled sequence of operations that may be passed around and called.
+A ```Bin``` represents a compiled sequence of operations.
+The compiler may be invoked from within the language through the ```compile``` function.
+Binaries may be passed around and called, which simply executes the compiled operations in the current scope.

 ```
-   | '1 + 2' compile
+   | Bin new %, $ compile '1 + 2' call
-...
-[Bin(0x8899a0)@1]

-   call
 ...
 [3]
 ```